xtanh/ProStab/README.md

 ⭐ **Ongoing updates will keep making this web server easier and more convenient to use.** ⭐

-⭐ **Coming soon: Thermal stability prediction for multiple mutations and indels.** ⭐

 ⭐ **We encourage users of our web server to cite both ProStab and SPURS in recognition of the foundational framework and valuable collaborative insights provided by the SPURS team** ⭐